Wilfred Garcia

 Acoma

-Wilfred Garcia was born into Acoma Pueblo on March 28, 1954.
-He was exposed to all aspects of pottery making as he grew up but didn't really get into it until after meeting his wife, Sandra Shutiva.
-Wilfred and Sandra both learned the traditional art from her mother, Stella Shutiva, who had learned it from her mother, Jessie Garcia.
-Wilfred said he started out to be a painter but his mother-in-law told him his hands were meant to work with clay, not oils and acrylics.
+Wilfred was exposed to pottery making growing up but didn't really get into it until after meeting his wife, Sandra Shutiva.
+He and Sandra both learned the traditional art from her mother, Stella Shutiva.
+Stella had learned how to make pottery from her mother, Jessie Garcia, one of the matriarchs of the 1950s Acoma pottery revival.

-Sadly, Wilfred passed on in December 2017.
+Wilfred passed on in December 2017.

 (505) 986-1234 - www.andreafisherpottery.com - All Rights Reserved